Moezusb/meeting-to-jira-pipeline/README.md

 - Issue type (Bug, Task, Story)
 - Priority (High, Medium, Low) -- based on keyword signal detection
 - Assignee(s) with role and Jira user ID
-- Due date -- calculated from natural language references ("by Wednesday EOD", "end of next week")
+- Due date -- calculated dynamically from natural language references ("by Wednesday EOD", "end of next week")
 - Context -- the relevant discussion from the meeting that generated this ticket
 - Labels for traceability (`auto-generated`, `sprint-planning`, meeting date)